-The Company conducts business with a related party company, Lite-On Semiconductor Corporation, and its subsidiaries and affiliates ("LSC").
-LSC is the Company's largest stockholder, owning 18% of the Company's outstanding Common Stock as of December 31, 2013, and is a member of the Lite-On Group of companies.
+We conduct business with a related party company, Lite-On Semiconductor Corporation, and its subsidiaries and affiliates ("LSC"), and Nuvoton Technology Corporation and its subsidiaries and affiliates (collectively, "Nuvoton").
+LSC is our largest stockholder, owning approximately 17% of our outstanding Common Stock as of December 31, 2014, and is a member of the Lite-On Group of companies.
+Raymond Soong, the Chairman of the Board of Directors, is the Chairman of LSC, and is the Chairman of Lite-On Technology Corporation ("LTC"), a significant shareholder of LSC.
 C.H.
-Chen, the Company's former President and Chief Executive Officer and currently the Vice Chairman of the Board of Directors, is also Vice Chairman of LSC and Lite-On Technology Corporation.
-Raymond Soong, the Chairman of the Board of Directors, is the Chairman of LSC, and is the Chairman of Lite-On Technology Corporation, a significant shareholder of LSC.
-Dr. Keh-Shew Lu, the Company's President and Chief Executive Officer and a member of its Board of Directors, is a member of the Board of Directors of Lite-On Technology Corporation.
+Chen, our former President and Chief Executive Officer and currently the Vice Chairman of the Board of Directors, is also Vice Chairman of LSC and a board member of LTC.
+Dr. Keh-Shew Lu, our President and Chief Executive Officer and a member of our Board of Directors, is a board member of LTC, and a board member of Nuvoton.
 L.P.
-Hsu, a member of the Board of Directors since May 2007 serves as a consultant to Lite-On Technology Corporation.
-The Company considers its relationship with LSC, a member of the Lite-On Group of companies, to be mutually beneficial and the Company plans to continue its strategic alliance with LSC.
+Hsu, a member of our Board of Directors serves as a consultant to LTC, and is a supervisor of the board of Nuvoton.
+We consider our relationships with LSC, a member of the Lite-On Group of companies, and Nuvoton to be mutually beneficial and we plan to continue our strategic alliance with LSC and Nuvoton.

-The Company also conducts business with a significant company, Keylink International (B.V.I.)
+We also conduct business with a significant company, Keylink International (B.V.I.)
 Inc. and its subsidiaries and affiliates ("Keylink").
-Keylink is the Company's 5% joint venture partner in the Company's Shanghai manufacturing facilities.

-The Audit Committee of the Company's Board reviews all related party transactions for potential conflict of interest situations on an ongoing basis, all in accordance with such procedures as the Audit Committee may adopt from time to time.
+Keylink is our 5% joint venture partner in our Shanghai assembly and test facilities.
+In addition, Chengdu Ya Guang Electronic Company Limited ("Ya Guang") is our 5% joint venture partner in our two Chengdu assembly and test facilities, however, we have no material transactions with Ya Guang.
+The Audit Committee of the Board reviews all related party transactions for potential conflict of interest situations on an ongoing basis, all in accordance with such procedures as the Audit Committee may adopt from time to time.

-Lite-On Semiconductor Corporation (LSC) - The Company sold products to LSC totaling approximately 1% of its net sales for the years ended December 31, 2013, 2012 and 2011, 2%, 3% and 5%, respectively, of the Company's net sales were from semiconductor products purchased from LSC for subsequent sale, making LSC one of the Company's largest suppliers.
-The Company also rented warehouse space in Hong Kong, which the lease term ended March 2011 from a member of the Lite-On Group.
+Lite-On Semiconductor Corporation (LSC) - We sold products to LSC totaling approximately 1% of our net sales for the years ended December 31, 2014, 2013 and 2012, respectively.

-DIODES INCORPORATED AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+2014 2013 2012

+Net sales \$ 751 \$ 770 \$ 1,054

+Purchases \$ 31,588 \$ 35,329 \$ 33,928